NUDelta/dtr-group-maker/README.md

 ### Screenshot:
 <img src="/images/screenshot.png?raw=true" width="400px">

-###### Note: to fully respect pair research matchings, we must allow for unequal group sizes; for example, if there are 10 students paired, then groups should have 4/6 people instead of 5/5.
+###### Note: to fully respect pair research matchings, we must allow for unequal group sizes; for example, if there are 10 students paired, then groups could have 4/6 people instead of 5/5.